aporlowski/pi-sdr/README.md

 The longer fixed length antenna is optimized specifically for 433 Mhz which includes the ISM radio band.

 The variable length antenna can be tuned for a range of frequencies by varying its extended length.
 You can use various [calculators](http://www.csgnetwork.com/antennagenericfreqlencalc.html) do determine this.
-For example, to get a 1/2 wavelength antenna for 162.45 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~34.57 inches.
-Whereas an equivalent 1/2 wavelenth for 858 Mhz P25 radio would be ~6.5 inches.
+For example, to get a 1/4 wavelength antenna for 162.45 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~17.29 inches.
+Whereas an 1/2 wavelenth for 858 Mhz P25 radio would be ~6.5 inches.

+Assuming reception is strong enough, you can likely use any of the three antennas for all instructions below, however, if you are having trouble getting a strong reception, then you can use this information to choose the correct antenna for your task.

 ## Setup